copsTvFan/cops-episode-guide/guide.md

   million to build.
 Tents hold 1400 inmates and it can get to 120 degrees in the summer, but too bad.
 He goes in one tent to see the mayor of the tent who is an old black guy.
 He says it could be better and is upset they have to pay for their meals.
 Joe says it's no big deal, only $1 a day.
+- Heated argument ends in a fired weapon
+- automobile accident
-Heated argument ends in a fired weapon; automobile accident; woman is injured during an argument.
+- woman is injured during an argument.

 ### CP-1136